NickV05/Shippmate-Docs/README.md

   ],
   "carrier": "all",
   "service": {
-    "code": "03", // Optional service code if you want rates for a specific service "name": "UPS Ground" // Optional
+    "code": "03", // Optional service code if you want calibrated rates for a specific service with provided dimensions and weight
+    "name": "UPS Ground"
   },
-  "shipmentDate": "2023-06-15", // Optional
+  "shipmentDate": "2023-06-15",
   "declaredValue": 150, // Optional, for international shipments "currency": "USD",
-  "incoterms": "DDP" // Currently supporting only DDP }
+  "incoterms": "DDP" // DDU is available only for export from US, DDP is mandatory for all imports to the US and for all Bringer shipments
+}
 ```